 Freedom to move

-Most wireless/Bluetooth mice and keyboards can be used at a distance of up to 30ft (9m) of the transmitter, although at this distance you're at risk of encountering lag and disturbance from obstacles.
-Still, the freedom to move further away makes wireless mice particularly useful for navigating through presentations, or collaborating on-screen with colleagues.
+Most wireless/Bluetooth mice and keyboards can be used at a distance of up to 30ft (9m) of the transmitter, with lag and disturbance from obstacles normally only being an issue towards the upper end of this range.
+The freedom to move further away is one of the key benefits of wireless mice in particular, useful for navigating through presentations, or collaborating on-screen with colleagues.

 Easier to travel with

 With a wireless keyboard or mouse, you don't need to worry about coiling up your wires (only for them to unravel and tangle up in your laptop bag) when you're on the go.
-You can leave the USB receiver plugged into your device so you can instantly resume work when you're on the train, or out in a cafe - without having to scrabble around for USB ports on the side of your laptop.
+Instead, you can instantly resume work when you're on the train, or out in a cafe - without having to scrabble around for USB ports on the side of your laptop.

 Contributes to good workstation ergonomics